NixOS/release-wiki/src/Branch-Off.md

 ### On the master branch

-Pull in the final changes before performing the actal branch-off.
+Pull in the final changes before performing the actual branch-off.

 1. Wait for the staging team to merge the final staging-next iteration